ericclack/python-pond-quiz/doc/part4.rst

 Yes.
 OK a few lines to add now...

-What we are doing is watching for the user's key presses.
+What we are doing is watching for the player's key presses.

 They can press the number keys to answer each question